Arc’teryx Proton FL Hoody

 Along with breathability, the Arc'teryx Proton FL excels by offering impressive range movement for high-exertion activities.
 First, it’s made with 16-percent elastane for a stretchy fit that moves with your body.
 Second, articulated elbows and gusseted underarms increase mobility and comfort.
 Given these features, I’m able to wear the Proton FL while climbing demanding 5.12 pitches without it restricting movement or riding up underneath my harness.
 And as I touch on in the “Fit and Sizing” section below, the Proton FL allows this freedom while still being streamlined, trim-fitting, and lightweight.
 For comparison, the Arc’teryx Atom SL provides similar mobility, while the Outdoor Research Refuge Hybrid sacrifices a bit of stretch in the core, resulting in a bulky, less free-flowing jacket.

 Weather protection is not the Proton FL’s strong suit.
 When the wind really picks up or the rain starts falling, this is not a jacket that will protect you from the elements.
-It is neither windproof nor waterproof, but the combination of Fortius Air 20 shell fabric and light insulation means it provides decent protection from light wind.
+It is neither windproof nor waterproof, but the combination of Fortius Air 20 shell fabric, light insulation, and a DWR coating means it provides decent protection from light wind and rain.
 That said, in high winds, we’d much rather be wearing a dedicated wind layer or even a jacket like the Outdoor Research Refuge Hybrid, which has thicker insulation in the core and highly wind-resistant fabric (borrowed from the impressive OR Whirlwind Hoody) in the arms.
-Further, jackets with a DWR coating on the outer shell—such as the Patagonia Nano-Air Light Hybrid—will perform better in a surprise rain shower.
 But if you do get caught off-guard in the Proton FL, the thin outer fabric and synthetic fill mean that it will dry out quickly.

 The Arc’teryx Proton FL clocks in on my scale at 9.6 ounces for a women’s small (0.1 ounces lighter than the advertised weight), which is very competitive for an active insulation piece.
-In comparison, the Patagonia Nano-Air Light Hybrid Hoody is 10.2 ounces, the Outdoor Research Refuge Hybrid is 9.5 ounces (10.2 ounces on my scale for the women’s small), and the Atom SL is a superlight 8.3 ounces.
+In comparison, the Outdoor Research Refuge Hybrid is 9.5 ounces (10.2 ounces on my scale for the women’s small), and the Atom SL is a superlight 8.3 ounces.
 Interestingly, my combination of baselayer and wind jacket that I mentioned in the “Warmth” section weighs in at 14.3 ounces, making a strong case for any of these innovative active insulation jackets.
 Further, the Proton FL is relatively packable but unfortunately does not stuff into its own pocket.
 However, both the packed size and lack of stuff sack are fairly standard when held up to the competition (only the Refuge Hybrid packs into its pocket).
-A wind jacket or even a softshell/wind jacket hybrid like the Outdoor Research Whirlwind will stuff noticeably smaller, but you’ll give up the insulating properties of the layers listed above.

 Features: Hood, Hem, Cuffs, and Pockets